12 Reasons to Visit Africa – Why Traveling To Africa Is Always A Great Idea

 Sossusvlei – Namibia

-Everybody knows the biggest desert in the world is in Africa, the Sahara is certainly an impressive place, featuring diverse and gorgeous landscapes.
+Everybody knows the world’s largest desert is in Africa.
+The Sahara is undoubtedly an impressive place, featuring diverse and gorgeous landscapes.

-• Egypt: probably the first place to come to mind when thinking about Sahara.
-For sure the archeology here has no equals, but the landscapes are not the most interesting.
+• Egypt: probably the first place to come to mind when thinking about the Sahara.
+For sure, the archaeology here has no equals, but the landscapes aren’t the most interesting.

 • Algeria: the most incredible Sahara landscapes are in Algeria.
-Although covered for more than 90% by the desert the best of Algeria is undoubtedly the Tassili N’Ajjer National Park.
-The downside to it is that is quite costly and lengthy to reach.
+Although more than 90% of Algeria is covered by desert, the best of Algeria is undoubtedly the Tassili N’Ajjer National Park.
+The downside is that it is pretty costly and time-consuming to reach.

-• Sudan: a really underrated country – amazing people, wild desertic landscapes and more pyramids than in Egypt.
+• Sudan is a really underrated country.
+It has amazing people, wild desert landscapes, and more pyramids than Egypt.

-But the Sahara is not the only desert in Africa, the Namib Desert (in Namibia and Southern Angola) is the oldest desert in the world.
-Although small the variety of its landscapes is unbelievable and the access is easier when compared to Sahara.
+But the Sahara is not the only desert in Africa; the Namib Desert (in Namibia and Southern Angola) is the world’s oldest desert.
+Although small, its landscape variety is unbelievable, and access is easier than in the Sahara.

 Another desert is the Kalahari, between Botswana and East Namibia.
-The Kalahari is home to thousands of elephants and ancestral tribes of San (bushman) people.
+The Kalahari is home to thousands of elephants and the ancestral tribes of the San (Bushmen) people.

 8. The friendliest and most jovial people